sandinmyjoints/requests-review/review.rst

 Reviewed by William John Bert

-Identification with another is addictive: some of my life's most profound, memorable experiences have come when something has bridged the gap between me and another human.
+Identification with another is addictive: some of my life's most profound, memorable experiences have come when something bridged the gap between me and another human.
 Because I'm a reader, this can occur across the distance of space and time.
 It's happened with minor Chekov characters, and at the end of Kate Mansfield stories.
 It happens again and again with Norman Rush and George Saunders.
-The author has pushed a character or an emotion through the page and connected with me on a deep level: identification.
+The author has pushed a character through the page and connected with me on a deep level: identification.

 Identification happens with computer programming, too.